 4. Chatter box

 Print off the origami Chatter Box template and follow the instructions to making the Chatter Box.
-You could also print out a blank Chatter Box and encourage your child to design their own using the logos of apps and emoji they like the most and their own questions about online experiences.
+You could also print out a blank Chatter Box and encourage your child to design their own using emojis, and logos of apps they like, and their own questions about online experiences.
 When the Chatter Boxes are finished it’s time to get those conversations started so encourage your child to use them with other people in your family, and even with other friends and family over a video call.

 Download the Chatter Box template here.
 This is part of an Education Pack for Safer Internet Day 2019 that can be found here.

-Find out more about Film Comp 2020 here
+Find out more about the Film Comp 2020 here.